 The procession left SW 7th and Stark and traveled east on Stark to 4th.
 It then turned south and proceeded on 4th to Jefferson.
 From there it turned east on Jefferson to 1st Avenue.
 Turning south on 1st, the procession moved to Mill Street, where it opened ranks and permitted the vehicles carrying relatives to pass between the marchers.
-The entire group then proceeded to River View Cemetery,
+The entire group then proceeded to River View Cemetery, Campbell's final resting place.

-The graveside service was conducted by Reverend J.A.
+The graveside service conducted was by Reverend J.A.
 Leas.
-He offered a simple committal impressive service of the Evangelical English Lutheran Church.
+He offered a simple but impressive committal service of the Evangelical English Lutheran Church.
 As Campbell's body was lowered into his grave, Firemen's Band played "Nearer My God to Thee."